graphprotocol/contracts/packages/subgraph-service/docs/dips/testing/LocalNetworkTestPlan.md

 Several require feeding the agent a crafted/bad proposal or a fault condition the dipper would not produce on purpose.
 The cleanest way to drive these is at the agent boundary — encode a `SignedRCA` payload (empty signature) and insert a row directly into `pending_rca_proposals`, posting or omitting the on-chain offer as the check requires, rather than going through iisa/dipper.

-For the error-name checks (N-3/N-4/N-5) the observable is the agent log line for the throttled failure plus the on-chain revert reason; where a state read clarifies, use the Observation toolbox (`getCollectionInfo`, `getAgreement`, `getBalance`, `getAllocation`).
-All three revert reasons are documented in [common errors](https://github.com/graphprotocol/indexer/blob/main/docs/dips/dips-common-errors.md). _(TODO: fix link)_
+For the error-name check (N-3) the observable is the agent log line for the throttled failure plus the on-chain revert reason; where a state read clarifies, use the Observation toolbox (`getCollectionInfo`, `getAgreement`, `getBalance`, `getAllocation`).
+The revert reasons are documented in [common errors](https://github.com/graphprotocol/indexer/blob/main/docs/dips/dips-common-errors.md). _(TODO: fix link)_

 ### N-1 Deadline-expired proposal